wassimbj/chatr/readme.md

 ## Note
 i didnt have time to make the demo work again, so if you want to test it in your local machine, just clone the repo
 cd into the server and run ```npm start```
-and the same to the client, and you shall see it working, **dont forget to put your redis credentials**
+and the same to the client, and you shall see it working, **dont forget to put your redis and mysql DB credentials**

 # Features
 - Express.js Server + React.js Client